Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-At the same, why do dogs not look like wolves?
-Other than a few dog breeds that look like wolves, from a physical standpoint dogs and wolves may generally appear quite different, to an extent that telling them apart is fairly easy.
-Very evident is that wolves have different coat colors, large heads, long legs and narrow chests.
-Less evident is that wolves have much more potent jaws, larger teeth and females come into heat only once a year, in spring, so to grant higher chances of survival to the offspring.
-Wolves compared to dogs also give life to smaller litters, generally ranging between 2 and 6 pups, while dogs are known to produce significantly larger litters.
+So, why do dogs not look like wolves?
+Other than a few dog breeds that look like wolves, dogs and wolves generally appear quite different—to the extent that telling them apart is fairly easy.
+Very evident differences between dogs and wolves are that wolves have different coat colors, large heads, long legs, and narrow chests.
+Less evident differences include the wolf's more potent jaws and larger teeth.
+Also, female wolves only come into heat once a year (in the spring) which allows for higher chances of offspring survival.
+Compared to dogs, wolves also give life to smaller litters—generally ranging between two and six pups—while dogs are known to produce significantly larger litters.

-The fact that wolves and dogs share the same number of chromosomes and several other physical similarities, have led to the assumption that wolves and dogs must necessarily also share some common behaviors.
+The fact that wolves and dogs share the same number of chromosomes and have several physical similarities has led to the assumption that wolves and dogs must necessarily also share some common behaviors.
 As much as this may make sense, there are several considerations to keep in mind.

 In order to understand how dog behavior has evolved from wolves, one must take a leap back into history.
 It is estimated that dogs were domesticated and separated from wolves about 14,000 or 15,000 years ago.
-There are various assumptions on how this exactly happened and scientists seem to not come to an agreement.
-What however stands out clearly is the fact that humans have played an integral role in the domestication process of dogs.
+There are various assumptions about how this exactly happened, and scientists cannot seem to come to an agreement.
+However, what stands out clearly is the fact that humans have played an integral role in the domestication of dogs.
 Following are some ''assumptions'':

 Some believe it all started when humans adopted orphaned wolf pups and tamed them to be part of the family.
-This theory may make sense if one takes a look at how foxes have changed both behaviorally and physically in Dmitri's Belyaev Farm Fox experiment conducted in the late 1950s.
-This extremely interesting process can be read in detail at this link:
+This theory may make sense if one takes a look at how foxes changed both behaviorally and physically in Dmitri Belyaev's Farm Fox experiment conducted in the late 1950s.

-Dr. Raymond Coppinger of Hampshire College, on the other hand, argues that wolves as scavengers may have been attracted to trash and food leftovers left at human campsites.
-The animals with less ''flight instinct'' therefore were the ones more fit to become tame and after reproducing, generation after generation, they went from wolf-like to becoming the first ancestors of the dog (proto-dogs).
+Dr. Raymond Coppinger of Hampshire College, on the other hand, argues that wolves—as scavengers—may have been attracted to trash and food leftovers left at human campsites.
+The animals with less ''flight instinct'' were the ones more fit to become tame, and after reproducing generation after generation, they went from wolf-like to becoming the first ancestors of the dog (proto-dogs).

 Living side by side with humans for such a long time has caused dog behavior to evolve from their ancestors.
-It would be therefore inaccurate to portray dog and wolf behavior as similar.
-Even when wolves are raised from when they are cubs along humans, they grow up to be very different than dogs in various ways.
-It is very evident that domestication of dogs was accompanied by some significant genetic changes, both in behavior and physical appearance.
+It would therefore be inaccurate to portray dog and wolf behavior as similar.
+Even when wolves are raised alongside humans, they grow up to be very different than dogs in various ways.
+It is very evident that the domestication of dogs was accompanied by some significant genetic changes, both in behavior and physical appearance.

 Since dogs depended on humans for many years, it was imperative for them to develop more sophisticated social skills and genetic advantages.
 Behavioral differences have therefore morphed as a result of living side by side with humans.